SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   singularities, since stepping exactly at the time of the discontinuity will improve accuracy.
 If a method cannot change timesteps (fixed timestep multistep methods), then `tstops` will use an interpolation, matching the behavior of `saveat`.
-  If a method cannot change timesteps and also cannot interpolation, then `tstops` must be a multiple of `dt` or elese an error will be thrown.
+  If a method cannot change timesteps and also cannot interpolate, then `tstops` must be a multiple of `dt` or else an error will be thrown.
 Default is `[]`.
-* `d_discontinuities:` Denotes locations of disccontinuities in low order derivatives.
+* `d_discontinuities:` Denotes locations of discontinuities in low order derivatives.
-  This will force FSAL algorithms which assume derivative continuity to re-evaluate the derivatives at point of discontinuity.
+  This will force FSAL algorithms which assume derivative continuity to re-evaluate the derivatives at the point of discontinuity.
 The default is `[]`.
 * `calck`: Turns on and off the internal ability for intermediate
   interpolations.
 This defaults to `dense || !isempty(saveat) || `
   "no custom callback is given".
 This can be used to turn off interpolations